aodn/animaltracking-fathom-upload/README.md

-# Animal Tracking Fathom Upload Tool
+# Animal Tracking Fathom Upload tool for Zip files

 This tool is used for uploading zip files that contain Fathom CSV files to the Animal Tracking server via CLI.